 22 of 30

-Another alpine species, the mountain bluebird (Sialia currucoides) is a summer visitor to all of Utah, where it can be seen in alpine meadow and prairie habitats.
+Another alpine species, the mountain bluebird (Sialia currucoides) is a summer visitor to all of Utah, where it can be seen in alpine meadows and prairie habitats.
 Watch for these bluebirds perched on posts or branches before they drop down to snatch insects on the ground.
 In extreme southern Utah, mountain bluebirds may be seen year-round.

 23 of 30